containers/crun-vm/docs/2-podman-docker.md

     ""  # unused, but must specify command
 ```

 The VM console should take over your terminal.
+At this point, the
+qcow2 image does not have any ssh keys, root password, or alternative
+users installed, so although you can interact with the VM's login
+screen, you will be unable to access a command prompt until more
+options are used in later sections.
 To abort the VM, press `ctrl-]`.

 You can also detach from the VM without terminating it by pressing `ctrl-p,
 ctrl-q`.
 Afterwards, reattach by running:

-> For this command to work with Docker, you must replace the `--latest` flag
-> with the container's name or ID.

 ```console
 $ podman attach --latest